Travel and Business Expenses

 Posters can be printed through Fedex Kinko’s, located below Warren Towers.
 If you expect to get reimbursed, you must contact a Physics Department staff member to place the order to avoid paying tax.
 You will not be reimbursed for any tax incurred if you pay out of pocket.

-DOMESTIC: Faculty, staff, and students should not purchase additional insurance (e.g. Collision Damage Waiver) when renting a car domestically for Boston University business, as all travelers are automatically covered by BU insurance.
+DOMESTIC: Faculty and staff should not purchase additional insurance (e.g. Collision Damage Waiver) when renting a car domestically for Boston University business, as all travelers are automatically covered by BU insurance.
 Any additional insurance purchased will not be reimbursed.
 Exception: travelers not employed by BU (e.g. visiting researchers) are not covered by BU insurance and may purchase additional rental insurance.

 INTERNATIONAL: Faculty and staff traveling internationally should not purchase additional rental insurance when using their BU travel card.
 If the traveler does not have a BU travel card (e.g. students, visiting researchers) or the travel card can’t be used, additional rental insurance may be purchased.